BambooCat0509/Arknights-Aide/README.md

 Configuration file and executable file must be placed in the same path!
 Don't forget to modify the parameters in "Arknights Aide.config" as you want.

-v2.0 Update content :
+v2.0.1 Update content :
-1. Added configuration file
+1. Fixed the problem of hotkey "Space"
 2. Optimized some part of the code

 Welcome to report if there are any bugs.